sitepilot/docker-proxy/README.md

 proxy traffic to a container, add `PROXY_HOST` to the container's environment.

 When your container exposes only one port, the proxy will default to that port; otherwise, it defaults to port 80.
-If you need to specify a different port, you can set the `PROXY_CONTAINER_PORT` environment variable to select an alternative one.
+If you need to specify a different port, you can set the `PROXY_PORT` environment variable to select an alternative one.
 Note that this variable cannot be set to more than one port.
 A container can expose one HTTP port through the proxy.

 ### Getting Started